blondie7575/WeeGUI/Documentation.md

 ####WGGet
 A non-blocking version of Applesoft's GET.
 This allows you to easily create run-loops for GUI programming in Applesoft.
-The key read is returned in the Applesoft string variable you specify.
-If no keypress is pending, the value will be an empty string.
+The key read is returned in the Applesoft integer variable you specify.
+If no keypress is pending, the value will be zero.

 <table width="100%">
 <tr><th>Assembly</th><th>Applesoft</th></tr><tr><td>
 Not available
 </pre></td><td><pre>
-&GET(A$)
+&GET(A%)
 </pre></td></tr>
 </table>